History of Egypt under the British: Formal occupation (1914–1922)

 In 1914 as a result of the declaration of war with the Ottoman Empire, of which Egypt was nominally a part, Britain declared a Protectorate over Egypt and deposed the Khedive, replacing him with a family member who was made Sultan of Egypt by the British.
 A group known as the Wafd Delegation attended the Paris Peace Conference of 1919 to demand Egypt's independence.

-In the aftermath of World War I, the large British Imperial Army in Egypt which was the centre of operations against the Ottoman Empire was quickly reduced with demobilization and restructuring of garrisons.
+In the aftermath of World War I, the large British Imperial Army in Egypt which was the centre of operations against the Ottoman Empire was quickly reduced with demobilisation and restructuring of garrisons.
 Free of the large British military presence, the incipient German backed revolutionary movements were able to more effectively launch their operations.

 Consequently, from March to April 1919, there were mass demonstrations that became uprisings.
 This is known in Egypt as the 1919 Revolution.
 Almost daily demonstrations and unrest continued throughout Egypt for the remainder of the Spring.
 To the surprise of the British authorities, Egyptian women also demonstrated, led by Huda Sha'rawi (1879–1947), who would become the leading feminist voice in Egypt in the first half of the twentieth century.
 The first women's demonstration was held on Sunday, 16 March 1919, and was followed by yet another one on Thursday, 20 March 1919.
 Egyptian women would continue to play an important and increasingly public nationalist role throughout the spring and summer of 1919 and beyond.
 The anticolonial riots and British suppression of them led to the death of some 800 people.